Table of Contents

 Generally swing trading is the “middle” option between day (or intra-day) trading and longer term trading which is generally referred to as trend trading.

-Unlike trading on a daily chart, swing traders are only interested in the larger price movements.
+Swing traders are only interested in the larger price movements.
 Stop losses and stop profits are taken a lot higher/lower than your average day trader and positions take a lot longer to close as a result.
 Generally it is not recommended that beginners start with swing trading unless this is your primary goal as a trader.
 The primary reason for this being – You are likely not going to have the bankroll to be able to make multiple trades and keep other trades open for a long period of time.
-Obviously bankroll management is incredibly important and we are in the process of creating a bankroll management guide for individual traders in the coming months.
-There are a number of good guides out there to give you an introduction to this type of trading strategy, one guide at swing trade stocks is one I personally like although it is not in direct relation to forex trading, it does give a good overall account of what swing trading is.
+Obviously bankroll management is incredibly important.
+There are a number of good guides out there to give you an introduction to this type of trading strategy.
+One guide at swing trade stocks is one I personally like.
+Although it is not in direct relation to forex trading, it does give a good overall account of what swing trading is.

-The type of trading you should implement and the timescale of those trades should be very closely related to what is in fact going on in a market.
+The types and timescale of trades you should be implementing should be very closely related.
 Some markets may clearly be moving in a long term trend, whether that be a bullish or bearish market.
 Other markets might be in consolidation and very few trade positions or patterns will open up and allow you to even take a position.
 The decision as to what trading style you want to trade should 100% be related to a.)
 Your bankroll or capital. b.)
 The amount of time you have to actually study the markets. c.)
 Your knowledge – This is a huge one that must people ignore and d.)
 Your goals & the psychology behind the trading style, again another article on this topic is coming.

 Day trading vs Swing Trading

-The video above is by Zoe Fiddes, as she mentions right at the end (in reference to pattern traders vs swing traders) when a piece of news comes out, patterns are generally ignored and markets can blow right through resistance or support levels, this means that if you are interested in becoming a swing trader you will need to follow the news more closely than if you are a day/daily trader in the markets.
+The video above is by Zoe Fiddes.
+As she mentions right at the end (in reference to pattern traders vs swing traders), patterns are ignored when a piece of news comes out.
+Also, markets can blow right through resistance or support levels.
+Therefore follow the news more closely when considering swing trading as opposed to being a day/daily trader in the markets.

-Another good video is by the guides at vantage point, in this video there is a walk through of a swing trade position, one that will give you an idea of what charts they use and what you should be looking for in relation to this type of movement.
+Another good video is by the guides at vantage point.
+In this video there is a walk through of a swing trade position.
+It will give you an idea of what charts they use and what you should be looking for in relation to this type of movement.

-Swing trading can be an incredibly profitable trading style, although personally I would not recommend anyone with a low amount of capital to get started in this way.
+Swing trading can be an incredibly profitable trading style, although personally I would not recommend anyone starting with low capital.
 Mainly due to the lack of activity in the majority of markets that leads to a low amount of trades and (not in all cases) hence a trader making too many trades, leading to losing money.
+Why not check out of our free Forex Trading PDF or our guide to Forex Trading for beginners.